 Use a 444 permission to users and groups to read the file but not write or execute.
 This is also the right permission choice for the PHP file within the Wp-root.

 8. How to Use the iThemes Security Plugin to Check Your WordPress File Permissions

 iThemes Security is a WordPress security plugin designed to harden and lock down your WordPress site.
 The File Permissions setting lists file and directory permissions of key areas of the site.

-From the iThemes Security plugin menu, visit the Settings page.
-Locate the File Permissions module.
+From the iThemes Security plugin menu, visit the Settings page, then click Tools.
+Locate the Check File Permissions section.

-Click the Show Details button to see your file permission. iThemes Security will then give you a report of the status of your permissions.
+Click the Run button to see your file permission. iThemes Security will then give you a report of the status of your permissions.

 Protecting your WordPress site with the right security is absolutely vital.
 With the right file permissions set, you can be sure that your website isn’t open to attacks caused by unauthorized edits to files.
 Likewise, users won’t accidentally cause problems by making simple errors.

 When your file permissions are supported by the other WordPress security best practices, such as having a WordPress security plugin like iThemes Security, your WordPress site will carry greater protection than ever.